-Sexton ruled out for four to six weeks
+Sexton ruled out for up to six weeks

-Johnny Sexton: Ireland captain ruled out for four to six weeks after twisting ankle and knee
+Johnny Sexton: Ireland captain out for four to six weeks after twisting ankle and knee

 Last updated on .From the section Irish Rugby

-Ireland captain Johnny Sexton has been ruled out of action for up to six weeks after being forced off injured during Saturday's 29-20 win over New Zealand.
+Ireland captain Johnny Sexton has been ruled out for up to six weeks after being forced off during Saturday's 29-20 win against New Zealand.

-Fly-half Sexton twisted an ankle and a knee against the All Blacks in Dublin and will miss his country's final autumn international against Argentina.
+Fly-half Sexton twisted an ankle and a knee against the All Blacks in Dublin and will miss his country's final autumn Test against Argentina.

-The 36-year-old Leinster player will remain with Andy Farrell's squad this week as they prepare to face the Pumas.
+The Leinster playmaker, 36, will remain with Andy Farrell's squad this week as they prepare to face the Pumas.

-Connacht's Jack Carty has been added to the group ahead of Sunday's game.
+Connacht's Jack Carty has been added to the group for Sunday's game.

-"Captain Johnny Sexton twisted a knee and ankle against New Zealand at the weekend which will rule him out of action for between four to six weeks," read a statement from the Irish Rugby Football Union.

 - 'Farrell's Ireland touch the sky after All Blacks win but ultimate vindication must wait'